contributed by Breno Tozo

 Summary

 During the previous three project phases, you identified the core project goals, identified the project requirements, translated the requirements into specifications, and created a test plan.
 Further, you created criteria for determining the Oracle RAC implementation’s operational readiness.
 It all adds up to become your Oracle RAC implementation project plan.
+This plan becomes an invaluable tool, getting you to your final destination and allowing you to foresee any problems along the way.
+Using such a plan can guarantee a successful Oracle RAC implementation—delivering on time and on budget.

 Christopher Haskins (Christopher108@gmail.com ) is a senior level Oracle technology consultant and project manager.
 He is a Project Management Professional (PMP), Oracle Certified Professional (OCP), and Red Hat Certified Engineer (RHCE).